TWUOnline/far-centre-guides/pages/03.india/07.wrtg-101-intro-to-writing/03.facilitator-guide/docs.md

 visible: true
 ---

-# WRTG 101 Facilitator’s Guide
+# Lesson Notes for WRTG 101

 The following provides key information for the WRTG 101 modules (schedules, activity instructions, etc.).
 Please see the full course